 You have met your survival needs, and now you want to know what to do with all the free time.

-What if I told you that there’s a cow in a remote school in Kenya, milking electricity as an incentive for parents to send their children to school?
+What if I told you that there’s a cow in a remote school in Kenya, milking electricity as an incentive for parents in sending their children to school?

 It may sound like a scene out of a sci-fi movie.
 Only, the cow isn’t a real cow.